Information on data protection for LEONI AG shareholders

 The period for storing data recorded in connection with the Annual General Meeting is normally up to three years.

 We are normally obliged to keep the data stored in the share register for another ten years after the shares are sold.
-Beyond that, we keep your personal data only in individual cases as required, for example, in connection with claims.
+Beyond that, we keep your personal data only in individual cases as required, for example, in connections with claims.

 You furthermore have the option of contacting the responsible regulatory authority.

 Right to withdraw consent (Article 7 (3), GDPR): If we process your personal data based on consent you have issued (Article 6 (1) sentence 1 (a) of the GDPR), you may withdraw this consent at any time.
-Please submit your withdrawal of consent via the contact details stated above.
+Please submit your withdrawal of consent via the contact details provided above.

 Right to data portability (Article 20, GDPR): If we process your personal data based on consent you have issued (Article 6 (1) sentence 1 (a) of the GDPR), you have the right to receive the personal data concerning you in a structured, commonly used and machine-readable format.